Sevappa Nayaka: Grants and public works

+The Nayak's primary source of state revenue was land tax.
+In addition to land revenue, taxes were imposed on various articles of merchandise.
+Profession and wealth taxes were also in effect, and a marriage tax was collected.
+Certain temple festivals were subject to levies, including the Pidari tax.
+Customs duties were imposed on foreigners, and individuals carrying arms were taxed at higher rates.
+Specific occupational taxes, such as those on goldsmiths, as well as grazing taxes, were also collected.
+According to Jesuit accounts, the king is said to have claimed up to half of the agricultural produce as land revenue.
+Payments were generally made in cash.
+Administration was conducted through numerous local agents appointed by the Nayak.
+These officials oversaw smaller administrative divisions and acted as representatives of the ruler, including the collection of royal dues and taxes.

-Sevappa constructed a number of Hindu temples, repaired tanks and endowed agraharas.
-Sevappa repaired the outer walls of the Brihadeeswarar Temple in Thanjavur and ensured regular supply of water to the neighbouring Sivaganga Tank (now within the premises of the Sivaganga Park).
+Sevappa constructed temples, repaired a number of tanks and endowed agraharas.
+Sevappa repaired the Sivaganga Tank at Tanjore (now within the premises of the Sivaganga Park).
 The Sivaganga fort also was repaired by him.
-In 1572, Sevappa Nayak constructed the gopura of the Nataraja Temple, Chidambaram and embellished the temples at Tirumala and Srisailam with gold.
-Sevappa is said to have constructed the massive prakaras in the temples at Vriddhachalam and Kanchipuram.
+In 1572, Sevappa Nayak embellished the temples at Tirumala and Srisailam with gold.
+Sevappa is said to have constructed the prakaras in the temples at Vriddhachalam and Kanchipuram.
 In the Chola country, his benefactions impartially extended to both the Siva and Vishnu temples situated on either side of the holy river Cauvery.
 Besides, he made gifts of villages and precious jewels to the gods and provided for the feeding of the Brahmanas.
 He also granted seven velis of land to the Samusarupalli mosque near Nanjikottai in 1550 and a village to the Madhva saint Vijayendra Tirtha in 1574.
 In 1579, he grant vast lands to the Buddhist temple at Thiruvilandurai.

 Sevappa also patronized Portuguese merchants.
 A biography of Luso-Christian colonial missionary Francis Xavier from Nagapattinam says that the Portuguese "were greatly favoured by the lord of the country who is a very powerful captain of the king of Bisnaga".